gbrlambais/gbrlambais.github.io/_pages/research.md

 Are politicians in power treated more leniently in court?
 We show that Brazilian mayoral candidates charged with misconduct are 65 percent less likely to be convicted if they narrowly win the election.
 Politicians play no direct role in the judges’ careers, suggesting that formal independence does not completely insulate the judiciary from political influence.
 The effect is driven by districts with few judges and by judges with higher career instability.
 </div>

-[Education for Control and Liberation in Africa and Among the Black Diaspora](https://gbrlambais.github.io/africa_education.pdf){:target="_blank"}. **Comparative Education Review**, *forthcoming*. (with [Dozie Okoye](https://sites.google.com/site/dozieaokoye/home){:target="_blank"}, Shourya Sen, and [Leonard Wantchekon](https://scholar.princeton.edu/lwantche){:target="_blank"}).
-[New accepted version] <button class="collapsible" id="africaeducation"></button>
+[Education for Control and Liberation in Africa and among the Black Diaspora](https://www.journals.uchicago.edu/doi/10.1086/726617){:target="_blank"}. **Comparative Education Review**, *forthcoming*. (with [Dozie Okoye](https://sites.google.com/site/dozieaokoye/home){:target="_blank"}, Shourya Sen, and [Leonard Wantchekon](https://scholar.princeton.edu/lwantche){:target="_blank"}).
+[WP version](https://gbrlambais.github.io/africa_education.pdf){:target="_blank"} <button class="collapsible" id="africaeducation"></button>

 <div class="content" id="africaeducationdata" markdown="1">
-We review research on the history of education policy in colonial sub-Saharan Africa and among the African diaspora in the US and Brazil through a political economy lens.
-While the supply of education has been severely constricted in all of these cases, demand for education has been strong.
-Thus, even as authoritarian states have attempted to restrict educational supply as a means for social control, the strength of the demand---and the pedagogical, organizational, and political innovations that accompanied this demand---illustrate the power of education to empower marginalized communities.
+We review research on the history of education policy in colonial sub-Saharan Africa and among the African Diaspora in the United States and Brazil through a political economy lens.
+While the supply of education was severely constricted in all of these cases, demand for education remained strong.
+Thus, even as authoritarian states have attempted to restrict educational supply for social control, the strength of the demand—and the accompanying pedagogical, organizational, and political innovations—illustrates the power of education to empower marginalized communities.
+Through reviewing work in economics, history, and political science, we highlight the transformative effects of formal education in Black communities as well as the centrality of Black people in demanding access to higher education and innovating new political ideas and pedagogies that saw education as a force for liberation.
+Governments and citizens must continue to work to correct the inherited distortions in the supply of education in Black communities in Africa as well as in the diaspora.
 </div>

 #### Working papers